swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 see an example, open up the manual page for the `find` program, which we will use later this session.
 No one can possibly learn all of these arguments, of course.
-So you will probably find yourself referring back to the manual page frequently.
+So you will probably find yourself referring back to the manual frequently.

 * * * *
 **Short Exercise**

-Use the manual page for `ls` to guess what you would expect from using the arguments `-l`, `-t`, `-r` at the same time.
+Use the manual for `ls` to guess what you would expect from using the arguments `-l`, `-t`, `-r` at the same time.

 * * * *